john-amiscaray/Stir/README.md

 The backbone for how all this markup gets generated is the `ElementProcessor` class whose role is to take elements using its `getMarkup` method or styles with its `processStyle` method and generate the appropriate HTML or CSS.
 Use of this class should be handled within the `HTMLDocument` class but if you need to use it manually, you can get an instance of it using the static `getInstance` method.

+While this example looks slightly verbose, as you'll see later, we provide tools like [element descriptors](#element-descriptors) and [document templating](#document-templating) to reduce the amount of code required.

 ## Supported Elements

 As of the latest version, Stir has built-in support for the following elements: